The infection is caused by a bacterium that makes a toxin that causes a distinct rash. Scarlet fever usually happens along with strep throat.

 - Streptococcal toxic shock syndrome

 There is no specific treatment for the rash.
-After the rash fades, the skin peels for several weeks.
+After the rash fades, the skin peels for several weeks as part of the healing process.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.